-Montanita has long been Ecuador's premiere surf destination.
-In recent years, this quiet beach community has evolved into the country's top party destination.
+Montanita has long been one of Ecuador's premier surf and beach destinations.
+And this quiet beach community has evolved into the country's top party destination.
 For these reasons, I created a Montanita travel guide.

-In addition to the influx of foreign travelers to this small coastal town, including many South Americans, Ecuadorians of all ages begin arriving from around the country to enjoy the sun, surf, and cocktails.
+In addition to the influx of foreign travelers to this small coastal town, including many South Americans, Ecuadorians of all ages begin arriving to enjoy the sun, surf, and cocktails every Wednesday.

-Plus, and this might explain Montanita's popularity with hippies, the area is something of a worry-free zone when it comes to drug enforcement by the police.
+Plus, and this might explain Montanita's popularity with hippies, the area is a worry-free zone when it comes to drug enforcement by the police.

-Marijuana is often smoked openly, and on the weekends, you'll see “happy” (pot) brownies and cakes for sale on the street.
+Marijuana is often smoked openly, and you'll see “happy” (pot) brownies and cakes for sale on the street.
 Ecstasy and harder drugs are also commonly available.

-Despite the drug use, compared to the rest of Ecuador, Montanita has a reputation for being safe and relaxed.
-Within a few hours of arrival, you'll probably start to feel comfortable using your smartphone, camera, or even your laptop in the open, day or night.
+Within a few hours of arrival, you'll probably feel comfortable using your smartphone, camera, or laptop in the open, day or night.

 Getting There & Away

 The CLP (Coop Libertad Peninsular) bus company runs direct, daily service between Guayaquil and Montanita for $6.
 The ride time is about 2.5 hours.
 Double-check the times below to confirm, as they may have changed.

-The drop-off point for Montanita is the main coastal road.
+The drop-off point for Montanita is the main road.
 Once you get off, collect your bag and cross the street.
-The center of Montanita is only about 9 square blocks, so the best way to find a place to stay is to take a short walk around.
+The center of Montanita is only about nine square blocks, so the best way to find a place to stay is to take a short walk around.